Your frequently asked questions about naturopaths answered by Simone Jeffries Manly, Sydney

 Your initial consultation is a conversation that runs for 60 minutes and is the foundation of everything we do together.

 "I want to understand your full health picture - not just the symptom that brought you to me, but your health history, how you eat, how you sleep, how you're coping with life.
 I then piece together what's driving your symptoms and where we begin.
 Clients leave with a personalised herbal formula and a clear plan for moving forward.
-Sometimes I'll recommend functional testing if I feel it's important." - Simone Jeffries, Naturopath (BHSc), Sydney Northern Beaches
+Sometimes I'll recommend functional testing if I feel it's important." - Simone Jeffries, Naturopath (BHSc), Sydney Northern Beaches, Manly

-Read more about how I work | View consultation fees and book here
+Read more about how Simone works | View consultation fees and book here

 Common questions about period pain and endometriosis